runtimeverification/wasm-semantics/pykwasm/src/pykwasm/kdist/wasm-semantics/wasm.md

 `fill` fills a contiguous section of memory with a value.
 When the section specified goes beyond the bounds of the memory region, that causes a trap.
 If the section has length 0, nothing happens.
-The spec states that this is really a sequence of `i32.store8` instructions, but we use `#setBytesRange` here.
+The spec states that this is really a sequence of `i32.store8` instructions, but we use `replaceAt` here.
 [Memory Fill](https://webassembly.github.io/spec/core/exec/instructions.html#xref-syntax-instructions-syntax-instr-memory-mathsf-memory-fill)

 ```k